lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
-Alright, now to wrangling the results.
-Most of these functions should be familiar to you since we covered them in chapter 2.
-The new code here is glue.
+Other than the glue function, the remaining functions used here should be familiar from previous discussions.
 We want the results to be formatted so the standard error is in brackets.

 We see from the output the new column with the combined estimate and standard error.